QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r3.1.md

 ### Upgrade Fedora templates: ###

 1. Open a terminal in the TemplateVM (or StandaloneVM).
-(E.g., use Qubes VM Manager's right-click menu, choose "Run Command in VM," and type `gnome-terminal` there.)
+(E.g., use PedOS VM Manager's right-click menu, choose "Run Command in VM," and type `gnome-terminal` there.)

-2. Install the `qubes-upgrade-vm` package:
+2. Install the `PedOS-upgrade-vm` package:

-        sudo yum install qubes-upgrade-vm
+        sudo yum install PedOS-upgrade-vm

 3. Proceed with a normal upgrade in the template: